 As part of our campus goal to advance inclusive excellence, UC Merced is committed to the recruitment, admission, retention, and success of a diverse graduate student population.
 The Chancellor and Graduate Dean have established this predoctoral fellowship to recruit the highest caliber graduate applicants who will contribute to the diversity and inclusiveness of our academic community, especially in terms of the research and education of Black scholars.
 Looking forward, the fellowship also aims to identify and support students whose studies will contribute to the representation of Black scholars in academia and beyond.

-The Chancellor’s Predoctoral Fellowship includes full stipend support for 12 months to provide awardees with time to focus on the foundations of their research and education during their first year of study (deferrals considered by exception and approval of the Graduate Dean).
+The Chancellor’s Predoctoral Fellowship includes full fellowship support for the first and third years of study in a Ph.D. program, contingent on good academic standing by the Graduate Division.
 The fellowship also includes professional development support for awardees to learn the culture and conventions of their discipline, and of professional life in the academy.